migros/fotoobo/docs/source/usage/configuration.rst

 Suppress the output of the fotoobo logo at the beginning of the execution.
 Set this value to ``True`` to suppress the logo.

-snmp_community
-""""""""""""""

-*default: ""*

-The SNMPv2 community string to use to connect to the Fortinet assets (used for examples by commands ``fotoobo ...``.
-By now it's only supported to have one single community string for all devices, so make sure you configure the same string on every device.
-Also SNMPv2 is the only supported SNMP version at the moment.

 .. _logging:

 Logging